Green Tea and Atherosclerosis Plague

 As we grow older, our arteries naturally harden.
 Fats, cholesterols and blood platelets accumulate in the artery wall, forming a layer of atherosclerotic plaque.
 When they thicken and block the entire artery, a heart attack or stroke occurs.

-It has been found that green tea may keep your arteries passageway clear by:
+It has been found that green tea may keep your arteries clear by:

 • Reducing LDL, the bad cholesterols, while leaving HDL, the good cholesterols alone.
 HDL are good cholesterols and have been found to remove atherosclerotic plaque.

-• Reducing blood level triglycerides, the chemical form fat that exists in our blood.
+• Reducing blood level triglycerides, the chemical from fat that exists in our blood.
 Too many triglycerides in the blood can cause heart disease.

 • Reducing lipid peroxides, free radicals that can cause cellular damage to LDL cholesterols and other lipids or fats.
 They have been linked to heart disease.